 No cases of death due to Monday blues have been reported, yet.

-Some research even claim the average number of smiles reduces on Monday until 11:16 AM.
+You are not alone.
 Monday blues don’t just impact you.
-They impact the whole freaking world.
+They strike the whole freaking world.

-Also, scientists have recorded the emotions of people at random intervals.
+But here is the kicker.
+Scientists have recorded the emotions of people at random intervals.
 Surprisingly, during these trials, Monday turned no different than Tuesday, Wednesday or Thursday in terms of stress.

 The pain of Monday is excruciating due to the sudden change from weekend to weekday.
 By Tuesday, we have accepted the change better making the pain easier to tolerate.
-Just like the pain of the first injection, we learn to deal with the pain the next time around.
+Just like the pain of the first injection, we learn to deal with the discomfort the next time around.